ilearnio/module-alias/README.md

 import module from 'my_private_module'
 ```

 **WARNING:** This module should not be used in other npm modules since it modifies the default `require` behavior!
-It is designed to be used for developing of projects such as web-sites, applications etc.
+It is designed to be used for development of final projects i.e. web-sites, applications etc.

 ## Install